What matters

 Yes.
 Its official site describes it as a free media server.

-Is Universal Media Server more capable?
+Does Universal Media Server have more configuration options?

 Is Media Server Pro a Universal Media Server alternative?